paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-066-domestic-volunteer-services.md

 **(c) Senior companion projects to assist homebound elderly**

 (1) The Director is authorized to make grants or contracts after 11 So in original.
-Probably should be “under”. subsection (a) of this section for senior companion projects to assist homebound elderly individuals to remain in their own homes and to enable institutionalized elderly individuals to return to home care settings.
+Probably should be “under”. subsection (a) for senior companion projects to assist homebound elderly individuals to remain in their own homes and to enable institutionalized elderly individuals to return to home care settings.

 (2)